polyphony-chat/docs/SPECIFICATION.md

 ## 5. Users

-Every client requires an associated user identity.
+Every client requires an associated actor identity.
 Users are distinguished by a unique federation ID (FID), consist of their username, which is unique per instance, and the instance's root domain.
 This combination ensures global uniqueness.

-FIDs used in public contexts are formatted as `user@optionalsubdomain.domain.tld`, and are case-insensitive.
+FIDs used in public contexts are formatted as `actor@optionalsubdomain.domain.tld`, and are case-insensitive.

-The following regular expression can be used to validate user IDs: `\b([A-Z0-9._%+-]+)@([A-Z0-9.-]+\.[A-Z]{2,})\b`.
+The following regular expression can be used to validate actor IDs: `\b([A-Z0-9._%+-]+)@([A-Z0-9.-]+\.[A-Z]{2,})\b`.

 !!! note